 - First-line treatment: (e.g., risperidone, quetiapine), which are especially effective at treating positive psychotic symptoms

-- Treatment-resistant schizophrenia: clozapine for persistent positive symptoms (i.e., delusions, hallucinations, and/or disorganized speech) despite trials of ≥ 6 weeks of 2 different antipsychotics at their maximum doses
+- Treatment-resistant schizophrenia: persistent positive symptoms (i.e., delusions, hallucinations, and/or disorganized speech) despite trials of ≥ 6 weeks of 2 different antipsychotics at their maximum doses

 - Treatment during pregnancy: (e.g., haloperidol) as a first-line treatment